Sima Yi: Struggle with Cao Shuang

 Around late May or early June 247, Cao Shuang wanted to further dominate the Wei government so he used a series of political manoeuvres to consolidate and concentrate power in himself and his clique.
-He heeded the advice of his close aides He Yan, Deng Yang, and Ding Mi (丁謐), and relocated Empress Dowager Guo—Cao Rui's widow—to Yongning Palace (永寧宮) so she could not interfere in politics.
-Sima Yi was unable to stop this, among other contrivances, putting severe stress on the relationship between him and Cao Shuang.
-Cao Shuang became increasingly distrustful and wary of Sima Yi.
-At the time, there was a saying in Luoyang which went; "He (Yan), Deng (Yang) and Ding (Mi) create turmoil in the imperial capital".
+He heeded the advice of his close aides He Yan, Deng Yang, and Ding Mi (丁謐), and relocated Cao Rui's widow Empress Dowager Guo to Yongning Palace (永寧宮) so she could not interfere in politics.
+Sima Yi was unable to stop this, among other contrivances, putting severe stress on the relationship between him and Cao Shuang, who became increasingly distrustful and wary of Sima Yi.
 In June or July 247, Sima Yi said he was ill and withdrew from politics.

 The Princes of Qinghe and Pingyuan had been arguing among themselves with Sun Li, the governor of Ji Province, over a land dispute for the past eight years, after consulting with Sima Yi, arguing a map from the palace archives made during the time of the latter prince's enfeoffment should be used.
 This map would favour Pingyuan's claim but Cao Shuang preferred the plaint of the Prince of Qinghe and dismissed the appeal.
 Sun Li sent a memorial in a forceful tone and Cao Shuang, in anger, banished him from his position for five years.
 He was eventually reinstated as the governor of Bing Province, and visited Sima Yi before taking his leave.
 Sima Yi saw that something was amiss, and he asked him if he thought it a small thing to be made the governor of Bing Province, or if he instead felt regret for having got himself involved in this whole affair.
 Sun Li, in tears, said that he didn't take official ranks or past affairs to heart, but that he was worried about the dynasty's future.
 Sima Yi replied: "Stop for the time being, and bear the unbearable."

-In April or May 248, Zhang Dang (張當), a palace eunuch, illegally transferred 11 women out of the imperial harem and presented them to Cao Shuang to be his concubines.
+In April or May 248, Zhang Dang (張當), a palace eunuch, illegally transferred eleven women out of the imperial harem and presented them to Cao Shuang to be his concubines.
 Cao Shuang and his close aides thought Sima Yi was seriously ill and could no longer do anything so they plotted with Zhang Dang to overthrow the emperor Cao Fang and put Cao Shuang on the throne.
 They were still wary of Sima Yi, however, and did not lower their guard against him.